sanitswain/java8tips/collectors.rst

     </employees>

-In this example we created a separate ToXMLCollector class by overriding all of the collector methods but ``Collector`` interface also has ``Collector.of`` static methods that accepts the collector behaviors and returns a anonymous Collector instance.
+In this example we created a separate ToXMLCollector class by overriding all of the collector methods but ``Collector`` interface also has ``Collector.of`` utility method that accepts the collector behaviors and returns a anonymous Collector instance.

 - Collector<T, A, R> of(Supplier<A> supplier, BiConsumer<A, T> accumulator,